 We have adopted an equity incentive plan, the 2013 Equity Incentive Plan, which provides for the grant of incentive stock option and nonstatutory stock options, stock appreciation rights, restricted stock and stock unit awards, performance units, stock grants and qualified performance-based awards, which we collectively refer to as "awards."
-Directors, officers and other employees of the Company and our subsidiaries, as well as others performing consulting or advisory services for us, are eligible for grants under the 2013 Equity Incentive Plan.
+Directors, officers and other employees of our Company and our subsidiaries, as well as others performing consulting or advisory services for us, are eligible for grants under the 2013 Equity Incentive Plan.
 The plan administrator of the equity incentive plan is the compensation committee of the board of directors.
 The board of directors itself may also exercise any of the powers and responsibilities under the 2013 Equity Incentive Plan.
 Subject to the terms of the 2013 Equity Incentive Plan, the plan administrator will select the recipients of awards and determine, among other things, the:

-- number of shares of common stock covered by the awards and the dates upon which such awards become exercisable or any restrictions lapse, as applicable; - type of award and the exercise or purchase price and method of payment for each such award; - vesting period for awards, risks of forfeiture and any potential acceleration of vesting or lapses in risks of forfeiture; and - duration of awards.
+- number of shares of common stock covered by the awards and the dates upon which such awards become exercisable or any restrictions lapse, as applicable; - type of award and the exercise or purchase price and method of payment for each such award; - performance measures, if applicable, required to be satisfied prior to vesting;

+- vesting period for awards, risks of forfeiture and any potential acceleration of vesting or lapses in risks of forfeiture; and - duration of awards.

-The following table provides information as of December 31, 2014 concerning our shares of common stock authorized for issuance under our equity incentive plan.
+The following table provides information as of December 31, 2015 concerning our shares of common stock authorized for issuance under our equity incentive plan.